status-im/embark-status/README.md

 ipfs config --json Addresses.API "\"/ip4/127.0.0.1/tcp/5001\""
 ipfs config --json Addresses.Gateway "\"/ip4/127.0.0.1/tcp/5001\""
 ```
+#### Status.im app
+Please make sure the Status app has development mode enabled.
+To enable development mode:
+1. Open the app.
+2. Go to Profile (bottom right tab).
+3. Scroll to the bottom and tap the "Advanced" button.
+4. Enable the "Development mode" toggle

 ### Hosted dApp
 If your dApp is hosted (ie on decentralised storage like IPFS or Swarm), the plugin option `dappUrl` can be specified to override the dApp URL that is opened in the Status dApp browser after `embark-status` is connected to the Status app.